 Am I being recruited?
 It’s a fair question.

-If only we had some Jedi mind trick we could use to figure out if that dream college really wants us (or at least where we stand among the competition)…
+If only we had some Jedi mind trick we could use to figure out if we are really being recruited by that dream college (or at least know where we stand among the competition)…

 After all, there’s a lot at stake.

 Parents put up good money and spend hours of time helping their student-athlete get into a good club program, driving them to and from tournaments, perhaps a training and physical conditioning program, and of course, helping to support them in school.

 Athletes spend hours of time in the gym working on their skills, developing their mental game, and working hard in the classroom, while navigating all that goes along with being a teenager in today’s world, at times feeling the huge pressure that it all can bring.

 All in hopes of that payoff: Landing a spot on a college team.

 As soon as you start to see a few signs that a school may be looking at you, the natural tendency is to wanna shout from the rooftops,

 “Woohoo, _____ (insert dream school name) wants me!
 They really want me!”